Guide to Advanced Surgery for Women's Health

-The well trained and highly specialized gynecological surgeons at Marina Del Rey Hospital evaluate the overall health condition of patients with ovarian cancer and provide the best possible treatment advice.
-The patients may be given the option to choose from the various nonsurgical and surgical treatment options available.
+The well trained and highly specialized gynecological surgeons at Cedars-Sinai Marina del Rey Hospital evaluate the overall health condition of patients with ovarian cancer and provide the best possible treatment advice.
+The patients may be given the option to choose from the various non-surgical and surgical treatment options available.
 The treatment that is considered best for your symptoms and severity of ovarian cancer will be undertaken.

 Unilateral oophorectomy: This procedure is done if only one ovary is affected and if the cancer is in the early stages only one ovary is removed.

 Bilateral oophorectomy: In this procedure, both the affected ovaries are removed, but the adjacent tissues and structures are left intact.

 Unilateral salpingo-oophorectomy: In this procedure, only one ovary is affected and the adjacent fallopian tube is removed.